School of Computer Science

 Honours Project

 Under the supervision of a faculty member, Honours students complete a major Computer Science project in fourth year.
 Permission to register is granted once an approved project proposal is submitted to the Department.
-See deadlines and details on the School web site.
+See deadlines and details on the School website.

 Precludes additional credit for COMP 4906.